 Get instant answers about student loans and how our calculator can help you make informed repayment decisions.

 Our student loan calculator provides real-time, interactive updates as you adjust your loan details.
 Unlike static calculators, you'll see immediate visual feedback on how changes to your payment amount, loan term, or interest rate affect your repayment timeline and total interest paid.
-Plus, compare standard monthly, biweekly payments, and income-driven repayment (IDR) options all in one place.
+Plus, compare standard monthly, biweekly payments, IBR, and RAP options all in one place.

 Extra payments can significantly reduce both your loan term and total interest.
 Our calculator shows you exactly how even small additional payments can save you thousands in interest and shave years off your repayment period.
 You can also switch to biweekly payments to make the equivalent of 13 monthly payments per year, accelerating your payoff timeline automatically.

-While AI can provide student loan calculations, our interactive tool lets you compare three repayment strategies - standard monthly, biweekly payments, and income-driven repayment (IDR) - all in one tool.
-See which saves you the most money and fits your budget.
-Adjust variables and see instant visual results - perfect for comparing options and making confident financial decisions.
-AI gives you an answer; our calculator helps you find your best option.
+While AI can provide student loan calculations, our interactive tool lets you compare repayment strategies - standard monthly, biweekly payments, Income-Based Repayment (IBR), and the new Repayment Assistance Plan (RAP) - all in one tool.
+Adjust variables and see instant visual results.

 Our student loan calculator uses industry-standard formulas and provides highly accurate estimates for your monthly payments and total interest costs.
 While these are excellent for planning and comparing scenarios, they should be part of a broader financial strategy.
 Always verify details with your loan servicer and consider consulting a financial advisor for personalized advice.